-Learning analytics will be used throughout the project to judge engagement with the learning materials that we produce.
-This will help us to ensure that the content is correct, the delivery method is suitable and that they are appropriate for the broad range of audience groups that we are targeting in the project.
+Learning Analytics have played a key role in determining the effectiveness of learning from the courses provided as part of our curricula development.
+EDSA has analysed data to gain insights around how to improve module curricula outlines, content, and their delivery method.
+Learning Analytics have been used throughout the project to judge engagement with the learning materials that we produced.
+This has helped us to ensure that the content is correct, the delivery method is suitable and that they are appropriate for the broad range of audience groups that we have targeted in the project.

-The EDSA project has a duration of 3 years and is coordinated by Prof John Domingue (The Open University).
-John has been recently featured in a BBC News article entitled “OU students’ progress to be monitored by software”, reflecting the inherent expertise of the consortium for innovating and leading in this area.
+The EDSA project has had a duration of 3 years and was coordinated by Prof John Domingue (The Open University).
+John has been featured in a BBC News article entitled “OU students’ progress to be monitored by software”, reflecting the inherent expertise of the consortium for innovating and leading in this area.

-With Learning Analytics it will be possible to obtain valuable information about how the learners interact with the EDSA courseware, in addition to their own judgments provided via questionnaires.
-Our approach will be based on tracking learner activities, which consist of interactions between a subject (learner), an object (learning activity) and is bounded with a verb (action performed).
-For this purpose, we will be using the Experience API (or xAPI or Tin Can API) in order to express learner activities, as well as the open-source Learning Record Store (LRS) Learning Locker in order to store and visualise the captured learner activities.
+With Learning Analytics it has been possible to obtain valuable information about how learners interact with the EDSA courseware.
+Our approach has been based on tracking learner activities, which consist of interactions between a subject (learner), an object (learning activity) and is bounded with a verb (action performed).
+For this purpose, we have used the Experience API (or xAPI or Tin Can API) in order to express learner activities, as well as the open-source Learning Record Store (LRS) Learning Locker in order to store and visualise the captured learner activities.